Maths at Great Wishford C of E Primary School

 Pupils are introduced to a new mathematical concept through the use of concrete resources (e.g. fruit, Dienes blocks etc).
 When they are comfortable solving problems with physical aids, they are given problems with pictures – usually pictorial representations of the concrete objects they were using.
 Then they are asked to solve problems where they only have the abstract i.e. numbers or other symbols.
 Building these steps across a lesson can help pupils better understand the relationship between numbers and the real world, and therefore helps secure their understanding of the mathematical concept they are learning.

-White Rose takes a mastery approach to learning maths and is what we have implemented as our maths scheme here at Great Wishford.
+Our school uses the 2014 National Curriculum and EYFS Curriculum for directing our teaching of mathematics.
+We use the White Rose Maths scheme, which has been written to deliver the National Curriculum objectives and EYFS curriculum learning goals, providing a robust and well-rounded curriculum.
 White Rose Maths offers sequenced and progressive planning with units of work taught in blocks of time.
-There is access to teaching clips that can be used in the classroom to support teaching and supports teacher led learning that children can learn from for each year group from EYFS to Year 6.
-We are also using specialist White Rose Maths workbooks which the children can practice and develop their learnt skills in.
+There is access to teaching clips that can be used in the classroom to support teacher led learning for each year group from EYFS to Year 6.
+White Rose Maths also supports mixed age classes and so supports our class make up.
+Teachers have high expectations and respond professionally to set work appropriate to the needs of the children in their class.
+The structure of the lessons are carefully considered, with representations and models used to help the children progress from concrete representation, to pictorial and to abstract.
+Teachers use episodic lesson structure to build up ideas step by step and use assessment during regular independent practice in each lesson.
+We also use specialist White Rose Maths workbooks which the children can practice and develop their learnt skills in.
 The scheme also allows for the development of further skills or for revisiting learning when skills have not been quite mastered.

 Maths on Target